ptorres001/cluster_gentrification_new_york/README.md

 ## Overview
-Using compiled U.S. Census Data and American Community Survey Responses, I calculated the percentage change in
+Using compiled U.S. Census Data and American Community Survey Responses, I calculated the percentage change in each demographic category.
+These percent changes were then used to

 ## Repository Structure